nebari-dev/nebari/docs/source/user_guide/environments.md

 create a new environment.
 Additionally, you can update existing environments by [visiting the environment](https://conda-store.readthedocs.io/en/latest/user_guide.html#environment-namespace-name-environments) and clicking edit.

+> NOTE: Environments, even global ones, created from the `/conda-store` user interface CANNOT be used when running dashboards via the CDSDashboard interface.
+Only those added via
+> the `qhub-config.yaml`.

 In order for your new environment to be properly visible in the list of available kernels, you will need to include `ipykernel` and `ipywidgets` in your environment's dependency list.
 Also, if using Dask, you will need to include [extra dependencies](./faq.md/#whats-included-in-the-user-environment-if-a-user-wants-to-use-dask) to maintain version compatibility between the Dask client and server.